Regulating Vapes: Are E-Cigs Safer Now?

 Also, make sure to reduce the frequency of vaping and how much you vape to reduce the risk of more or severe unwanted health consequences.

-Are E-cigs safe?
+So, Are E-cigs Safe?

 No. With a high risk of getting a lung injury, or simply an addiction to vaping given the high levels of nicotine present, e-cigarettes are not safe.
 If the goal is to reduce traditional cigarette use, e-cigarettes can be useful in providing a path to quitting smoking, that is as long as you are aware of the unique risks are present in prolonged vaping.

 FDA regulation has only reduced the number of people who can get harmed (underage users and those seeking the flavored vape), but they have yet to make e-cigarettes themselves safer for those looking to reduce or quit smoking.
 FDA intervention is also late to the party as many underage and adult users are already addicted to vaping or suffer from adverse medical conditions.
-With many lawsuits into vaping and health officials speaking out about the risks of vaping, we hope that e-cigarettes soon become regulated enough to reduce harm among their users.
+With many lawsuits into vaping and health officials speaking out about the risks of vaping, we hope that e-cigarettes soon become regulated enough to reduce harm among its users.